 Look up the attorney's record at the California State Bar website to see how long the attorney has been practicing law.
+Does the attorney have any current or past discipline issues?
 Also, review the attorney's website.
 What specialized training does the attorney have?
 What awards if any?
 Is the attorney an expert in DUI defense, or does the attorney handle all types of cases, such as bankruptcy, family law, personal injury cases, etc.?
+Some attorneys will take any case that walks in the door, which tells you they are not a specialist.